minnojs/docsite/content/installation/domain/_index.en.md

 ---
-title: Setting up your domain
+title: A secure connection (https)
 weight: 40
 ---

+It is highly recommended to run MinnoDashboard using a secure connection (i.e., https, using SSL).
+If you do ont use a secure connection, the data sent by your study participants to our server would not be encrypted.
+The same is also true for the cummunication sent by the researchers who build the study, including the password to their account.
+It is the norm to encrypt such communication online.
 This guide will cover how to enable SSL on your running dashboard server.

 1. Get a domain connected to the IP address of your server, such as using our [guide to do so with Freenom](./freedomain)
 2. Log in to the dashboard with an admin account